 There are many ways to keep a good personal credit score.
 Just make sure to avoid these habits that ruin it.

-Remember that biggest mistake you had on your company?
+Remember that biggest mistake you made in your company?
 What did you learn from it?
-Failure is an essential part of growth–even for businesses.
+Failure is an essential part of growth--even for businesses.

 Now that you understand how lenders evaluate and approve business loan applications, make sure to put these business loan tips into practice.

 Your financials greatly impact other people's perception of your business.
 Practicing due diligence to maintain a complete and accurate record is key in this regard.

 More importantly, as a business owner, you carry your company's name wherever you go.
 Showing lenders what type of leader you are can make or break your business loan approval.